mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   He released his grip, and I stood in the doorway, still vying with my own thoughts.

   *I could run now.
 I wanted to run.
 I had this all planned out.
-I would deliver the message, then survive Ulu and come back redeemed.
+I would deliver the message, then survive Ulukoma and come back redeemed.
 Kip and Mel would understand.
 In the worst case, I would get a little cold in the dark.
 But Kip?
 I would have to fend for him too.
 He doesn't know how to survive on the land*

   He pushed again, "If you won't tell me, then I'm going with you to find out myself."